Professor Company Law

 Leiden Law Blog

 Iris Wuisman has been a Professor of Company Law at Leiden Law School since 1 September 2011.
 Her research focuses on general company law, and specifically on technology and corporate governance.
 Within the SAILS project (a university-wide programme that brings together knowledge of artificial intelligence from a variety of disciplines), Wuisman conducts research on artificial intelligence, corporate governance and liability.
 She teaches a number of modules.

-In 2007, Iris Wuisman graduated in both economics and law (cum laude) at the Erasmus University in Rotterdam, the Netherlands.
-During her studies, she undertook an exchange program at the University of Technology Sydney, in Australia, where she studied sports management.
-Her bachelor and master’s degrees in both law and economics laid the foundation for her interest in multidisciplinary studies.
+Wuisman graduated in economics and law (cum laude) from Erasmus University in Rotterdam, the Netherlands.
+During her studies, she participated in an exchange programme at the University of Technology Sydney, Australia, where she studied sports management.
+Her bachelor's and master’s degrees in law and economics laid the foundation for her interest in multidisciplinary studies.

 - Doceren aan de specialisatieopleiding Vennootschaps- en rechtspersonenrecht